BeamMW/docs-gitbook/node/mining-mode.md

 Beam node utilizes the Stratum protocol for connecting external miner clients.
 Clients open a TCP connection to the node through which they receive opportunities to mine blocks using the Equihash mining protocol.

 Stratum server connections are protected using Transport Layer Security (TLS) protocol and require TLS certificates to function correctly.
-TLS certificates are available for purchase, and advanced users have the option to create self-signed certificates on their local machines; however, instructions for creating self-signed TLS certificates are outside the scope of this guide.&#x20;
+TLS certificates are available for purchase, and advanced users have the option to create self-signed certificates on their local machines; however, instructions for creating self-signed TLS certificates are outside the scope of this guide.

 TLS protocols should be accompanied by two files: one for the certificate and one with the certificate secret key.
 For testing purposes, you can always use sample files provided in the note above.

 In addition, users should create a file and title it `stratum.api.keys`.
 Each line of the text file will represent one API key (one row per API key).
-The miner client then uses these keys via the `--key` parameter.&#x20;
+The miner client then uses these keys via the `--key` parameter.

-If done correctly, it should produce three files:&#x20;
+If done correctly, it should produce three files:

 * `stratum.crt`: TLS certificate.
 * `stratum.key`: private key for TLS certificate.